JetstreamAQ/Cubic-Zirconia/README.md

 Finally, invite the bot into your server and run it with `python3 main.py`.

 Alternatively, you can utilize the provided `run.sh` script.
-However, if you have not setup a virtual environment for the bot then you can comment out the second last line: `. bot-env/bin/activate`
+However, if you have not setup a virtual environment for the bot then you can comment out the second last line: `. bot-env/bin/activate`.
+Moreover, if your virtual environment is named something other than `bot-env` then modify the command to match the name of your environment.

 ### Installing Only The Needed Cogs